clobbered/Magic-Wand/README.md

 Magic Wand is a barcode scanner utility for EHR training environments.
 At its core, the app is a compiled AutoHotKey GUI script.

 ## Quick Start
 If you just want to add some barcodes and test the app all you need to do is save the following files to a directory on your computer, add barcodes, and run.
+No installer is required and the executable can run from a network share.

 ### Required Files
 * MagicWand.exe